Democratic senators ask Trump administration for sanctions over election interference from Russia, other countries

 Evanina’s report specifically mentioned Derkach, the Ukrainian lawmaker, as an example of a Russian-linked actor seeking to undermine Biden.

-Derkach has met in the past with Trump’s lawyer, Rudolph W. Giuliani, and this summer released 10 recordings of what appeared to be Biden’s official vice-presidential phone calls in 2016 with Petro Poroshenko, then the president of Ukraine.
+Derkach has met in the past with Trump’s lawyer, Rudolph W. Giuliani, and in the summer released 10 recordings of what appeared to be Biden’s official vice-presidential phone calls in 2016 with Petro Poroshenko, then the president of Ukraine.
 It was the second cache of recordings the lawmaker, who studied under the KGB in Moscow in the early 1990s, has released since May.

 Derkach has denied allegations that he is working on behalf of foreign intelligence and sees the charges as an effort to silence him.